Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic

 As the only clinic in Fort Myers with an on-site prosthetic lab, we provide faster turnaround and precise control over fabrication and adjustments.
 Same-day sockets and immediate alignment changes help minimize downtime and frustration.

 Our team understands the challenges that come with prosthetic use.
+We also provide prosthetic knee solutions for patients who require more advanced lower-limb prosthetic care.
 Many patients arrive feeling limited or discouraged by previous experiences.
-Through careful listening, technical expertise and consistent support, we help people return to meaningful movement and independence.
+Through careful listening, technical expertise and consistent support, we help people return to meaningful movement and independence after an amputation of half foot or other partial foot conditions.

 Serving Fort Myers and Surrounding Communities